volodymyrhudyma/blog/content/blog/yield-expression-implicitly-results-in-an-any-type-because-its-containing-generator-lacks-a-return-type-annotation.md

 };
 ```

-And voila, an error is gone.
+And voila, an error has disappeared.

 That was the first and the best solution to the problem.